rubymorillo/pocket-ux-list/README.md

 # The Pocket UX List 🗂
 A small, but formidable, list of UX-related resources that I've used and like.
-Created for people interested in various UX concepts.
+Created for people interested in learning more about various UX concepts.

 ---